 |ARTS 205 — Introduction to Printmaking|

-- Art Education applicants must pass the Test of Academic Proficiency (TAP) prior to admission.
-However, the Illinois State Board of Education allows prospective candidates to use their ACT (plus Writing) / SAT score in lieu of passing the TAP for admission to an education preparation program.
+- Art Education applicants must pass the Test of Academic Proficiency (TAP) prior to student teaching.
+However, the Illinois State Board of Education allows prospective candidates to use their ACT (plus Writing) / SAT score in lieu of passing the TAP.
 Detailed information can be found at: http://www.cote.illinois.edu/certification/documents/act_procedures_for_admission.pdf.
-This requirement is in effect for all UIUC students planning to declare Art Education as their major, for community college students wishing to transfer into Art Education, and for graduate students seeking teacher certification in Illinois.
+This requirement is in effect for all UIUC students planning to student teach while pursing the Art Education major.

 School of Art + Design Admissions Process

 The second part of the application process involves submitting a portfolio of your creative work to the School of Art + Design.
 We encourage you to submit your application form and fees to the Office of Undergraduate Admissions at the same time you submit your portfolio to the School of Art + Design.

 The portfolio is a collection of your recent work that illustrates your ability for advanced study as an art and design practitioner, educator or historian.
 If you have strong works in a variety of media, consider including that range in your portfolio.
 Your images and objects tell us a great deal about your ideas and process.
 That information translates easily across all media, to all programs.
 The portfolio should consist of 10 examples of your recent work, and may include up to 2 videos (optional).